Logon details for the webcast will be available one week before the event.

 It is Kitron’s intent to practice good corporate governance in accordance with laws and regulations and the recommendations of Oslo Børs under the ‘comply or explain’ concept.
 This review has been prepared by the board of Kitron based on Norwegian Code of Practice for Corporate Governance dated 17 October 2018 (“the Code”).
 The Code is available at www.nues.no/en/.

 Kitron personnel are required to report immediately any suspected violation of Kitron’s Anti-Corruption Policy.
-Suspected violations can be reported to the employee’s manager, his/her manager’s manager, any member of the Ethical Committee, or through this e-mail: email@example.com.
-When using this e-mail your concerns will be sent to the head of the Ethical committee and dealt with confidentially.
+Suspected violations can be reported to the employee’s manager, his/her manager’s manager, any member of the Ethics Committee, or through this e-mail: email@example.com.
+When using this e-mail your concerns will be sent to the head of the Ethics committee and dealt with confidentially.

 Kitron will not implement sanctions in any form against any person who, in good faith and in a responsible manner, informs persons in positions of responsibility or internal entities about possible breaches of Kitron’s Anti-Corruption Policy or applicable laws.
 Kitron prohibits retaliation against anyone for making a good-faith report.
 All reports of suspected violations are taken seriously and will be followed up, as appropriate.
 Reports may be made anonymously.

-Any manager, who receives a report of a suspected violation of anti-corruption laws and regulations, or Kitron’s Anti-Corruption Policy, must immediately notify the head of the Ethical committee.
+Any manager, who receives a report of a suspected violation of anti-corruption laws and regulations, or Kitron’s Anti-Corruption Policy, must immediately notify the head of the Ethics committee.

-The Annual General Meeting of Kitron ASA (“Kitron”) will be held on Friday 30 April 2019 at 10:00 a.m.
+The Annual General Meeting of Kitron will be held on Wednesday 21 April 2021 at 10:00 a.m.
 CEST at the head office of Kitron ASA, Olav Brunborgs vei 4, 1396 Billingstad, Norway.

 |Nomination committee recommendation

 |A mandate for the Nomination Committee